 What is Non-Operating Income?

 Non-operating income refers to the part of a company’s income that is not attributable to its core business operations.
 It is a category in a multi-step income statement.
-Dividend incomes, gains or losses from foreign exchange, as well as sales of assets, writedown of assets, interest incomes, and expenses are all examples of non-operating income items.
+Investment income, gains or losses from foreign exchange, as well as sales of assets, writedown of assets, interest income are all examples of non-operating income items.

-Some of the non-operating income items are recurring, for example, dividend incomes, interest incomes, and expenses.
+Some of the non-operating income items are recurring, for example, dividend income, and interest income.
 Others are non-recurring, such as asset writedowns and gains or losses from the sale of an asset.

 - Non-operating income refers to the income that is not attributable to the company’s core business operations.
 Gains/losses from investment, foreign exchange, and sale of assets are some examples.

 - Some non-operating items are recurring, but many are non-recurring.

 - Non-operating and operating incomes are reported on separate lines in a multi-step income statement.